Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Correlations for MQGs

-Fig.~\ref{fig:corr-t} shows correlations involving galaxy properties discussed in \S~\ref{sec:res1}.
-In the left panel, we plot dust fraction versus quenching timescale, showing that galaxies that quenched earlier have lower dust content relative to their stellar mass.
-This relation becomes steeper at higher redshifts, indicating that dust is depleted after quenching, with no significant regrowth.
+In the upper left panel, we plot dust fraction versus quenching timescale, showing that galaxies that quenched earlier have lower dust content relative to their stellar mass.
+This relation becomes steeper at higher redshifts, indicating that dust is depleted after quenching.
+However, the large scatter is potentially driven by dust regrowth (together with renewed $\rm H_2$ formation), as suggested in the evolutionary histories and the corresponding gas/dust images for these systems in appendix~B of \citetalias{chandro-gomez_inprep}, where some individual systems clearly exhibit this behaviour, with dust even present in the galactic outskirts.
 The dust removal seems to be quicker the higher the redshift, as recently reported observationally with AGN as the main responsible mechanism \citep{lesniewska25}.
 The scatter points further show that dust fraction and quenching times correlate with sSFR: galaxies with lower sSFR have lower dust content, suggesting that dust directly traces star formation.

-The middle panel further finds a correlation between dust fraction and $\rm H_{2}$ fraction for MQGs, indicating that molecular hydrogen and dust are removed consistently in these systems.
+The upper right panel further finds a correlation between dust fraction and $\rm H_{2}$ fraction for MQGs, indicating that molecular hydrogen and dust are removed consistently in these systems.
 The points are colour-coded in this case by gas metallicity (measured within the $50\,\rm pkpc$ fiducial aperture as the linear sum of the diffuse oxygen over hydrogen ratio of gas, multiplied with the gas mass), showing that, as expected, more metal-rich systems have higher dust fractions.
 A tail of systems with relatively high metallicity but low dust fraction ($f_{\rm dust}\lesssim10^{-4}$) corresponds to satellite galaxies (in red).